Ottoman Caliphate: Conquest of Egypt

-In 1517, Selim I defeated the Mamluk Sultanate in the Ottoman–Mamluk War.
+In 1517, Selim I conquered the Mamluk Sultanate in the Ottoman–Mamluk War.
 The Sharif of Mecca submitted himself to Selim and sent the keys of the Kaaba to the sultan.
 Selim thus assumed the title of Custodian of the Two Holy Mosques.
 The conquest of Egypt made the Ottoman Empire one of the largest states in the world, and it had also gained control of Mecca and Medina, the religious and cultural centers of Islam.

 On 2 June 1517, Selim brought the last Abbasid caliph of Cairo, al-Mutawakkil III, to Constantinople as a prisoner.
 According to later tradition, al-Mutawwakil then transferred the caliphate to Selim in a ceremony in Constantinople.
 There is no contemporary evidence for such a ceremony and no historian references it until Ignatius Mouradgea d'Ohsson in 1790 (273 years later).
 There is thus doubt whether this occurred; some historians dismiss al-Mutawwakil's surrender of the caliphate to Selim as a forgery, perhaps invented by d'Ohsson, that was used by later Ottoman politicians and intellectuals to bolster the Ottoman claim to the caliphate.
 A contradictory story, likewise without contemporary evidence and thus questioned by historians, claims that al-Mutawakkil instead transferred the title of caliph to Suleiman I in 1538.

 In any case, Ottomans sultans starting with Selim sometimes made use of the new title "great caliph" (Halife-i Uzma) in official documents and asked other Muslim rulers to be recognized as the true caliphs of the entire Muslim world.
 The title had thus become an explicit claim to a universal caliphate similar to that of the Abbasids prior to 1258.
 Whether a formal transfer ceremony with al-Mutawakkil took place is irrelevant for the legality of the Ottoman Caliphate.
 No ceremony of this kind had ever taken place prior to Selim and given that al-Mutawakkil did not possess any real religious authority, he would not have been able to transfer anything significant to the sultan.
 Later critics of the Ottoman caliphs at no point delegitimized them through questioning the transfer to Selim on the grounds of whether there was a ceremony, but rather in pointing out the ethnic background of the Ottoman dynasty.
 Critics argued that the Ottomans did not belong to one of the Quraysh tribes, which they alleged was a requirement for caliphal authority per one of the hadiths.
 Defenders of the Ottoman Caliphate, such as Grand Vizier Lütfi Pasha (1539–1541), argued that this requirement only applied to the first four (Rashidun) caliphs and that the Ottomans could justly claim to be caliphs since they combined in themselves the "principle of the maintenance of faith with justice, command of the good and prohibition of evil, and general leadership".